maparisio/Asteroid-Impact-Prediction/README.md

 ## Accuracy for the Neural Network Model (Pre-optimization and Optimized results)
 ![NN_model_AccuracyComparison](https://github.com/maparisio/Asteroid-Impact-Prediction/assets/152572519/7282e365-dd18-4676-8bd1-9dc1c155a53b)

-## Accuracy for the Supervised Learning Model
+## Sample Accuracy for the Supervised Learning Model

 1. Low precision and recall due to imbalance of data classes